About “Temporality” in the Data Vault

 1st simplification / strategy : store the 2d times as normal satellite attribute

 It means that from the 3-dimensional space we only consider a 2-dimensional plane:

-The third dimension (3d) is the time when the information has been loaded in the data warehouse.
+) is the time when the information has been loaded in the data warehouse.
 There are still different nuances, whether you enter the time, when the data was entered in staging or in the core and whether you set a time for the entire batch load or for each individual section.
 Again, I do not want to go into the discussion too deeply.
 I would be happy to discuss this again in a separate text.
 We set the time when a leg is loaded into the core so that we could restore the information at certain query times.
 If the staging time is relevant, I would keep it as an attribute in the satellite.
 But this does not mean that I consider different views to be wrong here, just different.